PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/bndtools-and-felix-with-jsp-support/index.markdown

 This is the logger, in association with the jdt compiler, logging some of the JSP internals as they happen.
 Navigate to [http://localhost:8080/system/console](http://localhost:8080/system/console) and login as admin/admin and note that the webconsole, with full JSP/WAR/WAB/Whiteboard support, is running.

 ## Create A JSP WAB Project
 To create a JSP Web Application Bundle (WAB) start with a fresh Bundle Descriptor.Right click on the project folder in the package explorer and choose New -> Bundle Descriptor.
 It's name doesn't really matter, but I named mine jsptest.
-Aftwards, double click on the .bnd file (mine was ```jsptest.bnd```) to open up the editor.
+Afterwards, double click on the .bnd file (mine was ```jsptest.bnd```) to open up the editor.

 ### Remove Default Private Package
 Notice by default that BndTools included a private package in the private packages window.
 Go ahead and remove it by clicking on it and choosing the X icon at the top of the window.
 Hit **save**.

-_Note: This step isn't critical, however I have ran into issues on my mac where a crazy osgi.ee missing requirement error message will show when this is left in.
+_Note: This step isn't critical, however I have ran into issues on my Mac where a crazy osgi.ee missing requirement error message will show when this is left in.
 On windows I haven't seen the issue._

 ### Create Web Application Folder And Files
 At the root of the project folder, create a new folder called webapp.
 Inside of the webapp folder create a WEB-INF folder. in the webapp folder create a file called ```test.jsp``` and give it the following contents: